Limehouse an established riverside area

 Until the regeneration by London Docklands Development Corporation in the '80s, the docks remained relatively unoccupied.

-It is worth visiting Narrow Street in Limehouse, typical of the surviving early Georgian terraces.
+It is worth visiting Narrow Street in Limehouse, which is typical of the surviving early Georgian terraces.
 It represents the earliest housing of this type in the area and remains popular with buyers and tenants seeking period homes.
 The genesis of Narrow Street's name likely hails from the proximity of the now-demolished buildings, which stood only a few meters apart from either side of the street.

 Undoubtedly, one of the area's stars is The Grapes Public House, co-owned by film star Sir Ian McKellen CH CBE.
-This popular public house history dates back over 500 years, and the building forms the end of a terrace of Georgian properties.
+This popular public house has a history dating back over 500 years, and the building forms the end of a terrace of Georgian properties.
 It is perfect for a quick lunch or a romantic dinner by the river.
 Charles Dickens was a regular guest of The Grapes, and Francis Drake set off on one of his voyages to the New World from a spot close to the pub.

 Sir Ian McKellen has written a brief history of the Grapes.
-The area is mentioned in the philosophical novel "Dorian Gray" by Oscar Wilde.
-During the 1980's revival of Docklands by LDDC, Limehouse saw many changes.
+The area is mentioned in Oscar Wilde's philosophical novel Dorian Gray.
+During the 1980s revival of Docklands by LDDC, Limehouse saw many changes.
 Developers converted a selection of riverside wharves into innovative residential developments.
-New and old developments populate the area; they include Dunbar Wharf, Old Sun Wharf, Victoria Wharf and the Mosaic Development, to name just a few.
+New and old developments populate the area; they include Dunbar Wharf, Old Sun Wharf, Victoria Wharf, and the Mosaic Development, to name just a few.

 Some developments have river frontage; others overlook the ever-popular Limehouse Basin Marina and its moorings.
 This working marina is a joy to explore, and it joins the River Lee via the Limehouse Cut, the Regents Canal and the River Thames.
 Limehouse is an area of particular architectural and historical interest.
 A leisurely walk through Narrow Street reveals some of the reasons why.
-Limehouse offers architectural charm, exciting history and river frontage, so it is easy to see why Limehouse and Narrow Street appeal.
+Limehouse offers architectural charm, exciting history and river proximity, so it is easy to see why Limehouse and Narrow Street appeal.

 We have an enviable track record and have successfully marketed, sold, and let many Limehouse and Narrow Street properties.
 If you are considering selling your property in Limehouse E14, don't hesitate to contact our office to organise your free valuation and a market appraisal.